-Emergency Situation relating to Huncote Leisure Centre Site
+Future Use of Huncote Leisure Centre Site

 In November 2021 during routine work to install landfill gas mitigation equipment contractors found elevated levels of landfill gas onsite.
 As a result, a decision was taken to close the site as a precautionary measure.